chevere/xrdebug/README.md

 xrdebug <options>
 ```

-See the [run documentation](https://docs.xrdebug.com/run) for options.
+See the [run documentation](https://docs.xrdebug.com/run) for examples.

 ### Options